Database Normalization

 3NF: Third Normal Form

 In the context of database normalization, a transitive dependency occurs when a non-prime column (a column that is not part of the primary key) depends on another non-prime column.
-To be more specific, consider three columns: A, B, and C. Given A acts as the primary key, A determines B and C. However, if the column B can also fully determine the column C independently, we say there is a transitive dependency.
+To be more specific, consider three columns: A, B, and C. Given A acts as the primary key, A determines B and C. However, if the column B can also fully determine the column C independently, we say that there is a transitive dependency.

 Job History Table (2NF):